agilecustoms/release/README.md

 # About
+Your Swiss knife to do publish/release software in AWS with GitHub action.
+This action: 1) publish software artifacts; 2) git commit and push tags; 3) generate GH release.

+_Called it 'publish' bcz it takes most effort, whereas GitHub 'release' is optional and relatively simple.
-Publish software artifacts and git tags together in one action.
-Terms 'publish' and 'release' are used interchangeably.
+Terms 'publish' and 'release' are used interchangeably_
-Called it 'publish' to avoid confusion with GitHub Releases

 ![Cover](docs/images/cover.png)

 Main use case — microservices that hold application code and infrastructure code (like Terraform).
-Since Terraform is distributed as source code via git tags, the action uses git tags as a source of truth for versioning.
-It generates a new version based on current git tags and SemVer commit tags `#patch`, `#minor`, `#major`, then publishes artifacts and pushes git tags so your artifacts and git tags are in sync.
+The action generates new version based on latest git version tag and SemVer commits tags `fix:`, `feat:` and `BREAKING CHANGE:`, see [conventionalcommits](https://www.conventionalcommits.org/en/v1.0.0/).
+Then action publishes artifacts and pushes git tags so your artifacts and git tags are in sync.
+Also creates a GitHub release based off the that ta

 This table shows supported artifact types and features: